tylerjgarland/machinations/home/business/projects.md

 * Electronic 1099 hackyula
 	* https://efile1099now.efile1.com/
 * Mobile work station idea: internet/cell booster/tablet
+	* Ideal scenario: tablet is extended desktop basically a monitor, but also carry to site with email, pdf viewer capability
 * Billing, billing, billing
 * Side jobs:
 	* Beetus.info...show Dawood how to upload pics again, open link in new tab? and create pageyula/login for brithers to view?